samsquire/ideas4/README.md

 How do you percolate a sort function?

 Sort percolation takes a sort function and tries to weave the if statements into a wider program.
 Whenever objects of the kind being sorted are in scope, the if statements are inserted to prioritise which comes first.

+This is a bit like a gradually maintained binary heap.

 Sort functions also have a grouping property, such as when the group changes.
 We also want to detect this and returning 1, 0 or -1 is not enough, we also want a sort reason from a sort function.